home-assistant/developers.home-assistant/docs/frontend/architecture.md

 Folder: `src/dialogs`

 Certain information and data entry is presented to users in flows.
 Dialogs can be triggered on any page.
-The most common one is the entity more info dialog, which allows users to dig into an entity state, history and setting.s
+The most common one is the entity more info dialog, which allows users to dig into an entity's state, history, and settings.

 ## Data Flow